graezykev/normalise-your-git-commit-and-push/steps.md

 Today, you integrated ESLint and Git commit hooks into the project, and tomorrow your teammate edits just one JavaScript file.
 However, they can't commit it because they are overwhelmed by all the historical linting issues in the whole project at once, which are identified by `npm run lint`.

-Here’s another example: You've spent a day developing a web page and have written several files like `header.js`, `aside.js`, `main.js`, `footer.js`, etc. But, only `header.js` is complete, the others are still under development.
+Here’s another example:

+You've spent a day developing a web page and have written several files like `header.js`, `aside.js`, `main.js`, `footer.js`, etc. But, only `header.js` is complete, the others are still under development.

 Now it's 5 o'clock, time to call it a day!
 You decide to commit `header.js` first, but you encounter similar obstacles as in the previous example.

-What we need is a way to commit only the **"code we really want to commit now"**, or more correctly, by Git terminology, the **staged** files.
+What we need is a way to commit only the **"code we really want to commit right now"**, or more correctly, by Git terminology, the **staged** files.

 In simple terms, **staged** files are those files you've added to the **[Git Staging Area](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states)** by `git add <filename>`.

-Only the code in the staging area should be **linted** with each commit.
+Only the code in the staging area should be linted with each commit.

 Now, let's see how to get it done.